The Adventures of Totor: Publication

-Hergé had hoped that being the author of an ongoing comic strip would improve his job prospects, for at the time he was beginning to develop a reputation as a designer of postcards, stationary, and advertisements.
+Hergé had hoped that being the author of an ongoing comic strip would improve his job prospects, for at the time he was beginning to develop a reputation as a designer of postcards, stationery, and advertisements.
 Rather than representing an example of a comic as the medium would come to be understood in the following decade, The Adventures of Totor consisted of square boxes containing illustrations with the captions written separately underneath, as was the style found in French comic creator Christophe's works La Famille Fenouillard (The Fenouillard Family) and Sapeur Camembert (Sapper Camembert).
 Initially using four boxes per page, as the series progressed this was increased to six and then eight, with each page ending on a cliffhanger.

 Hergé did not make use of speech bubbles, an innovation that was yet to become widespread in Europe, and instead his cartoons were accompanied by captions, three to five lines long.
 He would begin to add simple speech bubbles into the series, stating simple comments like "Eureka!", "Bang!", and "Hip!
 Hip!
 Hip!
 Hurrah!".
 Hergé later noted that "From time to time...
 I risked a timid question mark, or perhaps a few stars, when, for example, a character was punched.
 I must have seen that in L'Éatant or Les Belles Images, the illustrated papers of the time."
 Hergé had come under the influence of other comic strips, such as those of the French author Alain Saint-Ogan, and British comic magazine The Rainbow.
 He was also influenced by the contemporary American comics that reporter Léon Degrelle had sent back to Belgium from Mexico, where he was stationed to report on the Cristero War.
 These American comics included George McManus's Bringing Up Father, George Herriman's Krazy Kat and Rudolph Dirks's Katzenjammer Kids.
 Totor's button nose was influenced by the illustrations in Bringing Up Father.

 In creating the series, he was also heavily influenced by the films of Charlie Chaplin and Harry Langdon, which he had enjoyed in childhood.
 This influence was evident in his decision to sign some of the images with the signature "Hergé Moving Pictures" or "Hergé, Director", and giving many of them titles such as "United Rovers presents a great comic film: Les Aventures de Totor, C.P. des hannetons" and "United Rovers presents a stupendous film."
 He had continued writing and drawing installments in the series during his military service in 1926, but in early 1927 ceased producing the series for nine months as he focused on other projects, only returning to it in late 1927, when he included a résumé of the series at the start.